Leonets/IA-Context/README.md

 ```
 [
-    { "role": "user", "content": "What is the risk of being liquidated if radix moves -10% given I hold this receipt #27# ?" }
+    { "role": "user", "content": "What is the risk of being liquidated if lsulp moves -10% given I hold this receipt #27# ?" }
   ]
 ```